-A simple and quick recipe for homemade sweet and savoury Rosemary Roasted Almonds coated with a flavourful combination of spices and a touch of olive oil and maple syrup.Jump to Recipe Print Recipe
+A simple and quick recipe for homemade sweet and savoury Rosemary Roasted Almonds that can be ready in less than 30 minutes.
+Coated with a flavourful combination of spices, a touch of olive oil and maple syrup they are simply irresistible!Jump to Recipe Print Recipe

 These rosemary almonds are absolutely addictive!
 They make a tasty snack and are an excellent accompaniment to drinks and cocktails.
 They're perfect for when you're looking for something easy to serve at a cocktail evening or dinner party.

 I really love the coating on these almonds.
 The combination of fresh rosemary and chili powder, cumin and coriander make them really savoury.
 The touch of cayenne in the recipe gives them just the right amount of heat.
 The maple syrup adds a touch of sweetness and makes these almonds irresistible.

 These Rosemary Roasted Almonds are also a great last-minute appetizer to make.
 They're quick and easy to prepare and are ready to munch on once they've cooled to room temperature.